 Although we have learned a great deal about diagnostic error, very little has been done by health care organizations to address the problem.
-Aside from a handful of pioneering hospitals, most health systems are still on the sidelines, despite data on the magnitude of the problem and recommendations from the NAM report to address the problem.
-As survey administered by Leapfrog found that while most hospitals who responded were aware of the diagnostic error problem, their commitment to change was limited.
+Aside from a handful of pioneering hospitals, most health systems are still on the sidelines, despite data on the magnitude of the problem and recommendations from the NAM report to address the problem.184 185 A survey administered by Leapfrog found that while most hospitals who responded were aware of the diagnostic error problem, their commitment to change was limited.3 deserves.
+First, many hospitals do not know where to start.
+There is no clear consensus on the specific best practices, measures, or performance standards that all hospitals should consider when striving for diagnostic excellence.
+Second, they don't know why they need to start.
+Hospitals do not get a clear signal from the public, private payors, regulators, or accreditors that diagnostic safety and quality is a priority.

 A host of interventions have been considered and recommended to reduce the risk of diagnostic error, or to minimize harm to patients, but essentially none of these interventions have been implemented or even trialed.
+There are two key barriers that explain why health systems do not approach this problem with the urgency it